apmuthu/phpLeaveManager/README.md

 * Fill in your ````designations```` with it's ````employees````
 * Populate the Annual Opening ````balances```` of Leave
 * Fill in all ````leaves```` requested by the employees
-* No need to fill in Primary Key ID fields in Insert forms now
+* No need to fill in Primary Key ID fields in Insert forms
+* Records per page made user configurable

 ## Demo Data
 Here is some demo data to start testing the application